alexpaul/Algorithms-and-Pseudocode/README.md

 Reminder as you work through the challenges practice doing the following:

 * Discuss clarification questions with your peer.
+* Discuss the data structure you will use and any tradeoffs it make have.
 * Discuss runtime and space complexity of your solution.

 </br>